tonethar/IGME-330-Spring-2022/projects/p2-overview-and-tips.md

   - [Canvas III - Transformations](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-3.md)  - look at the animated rotating bezier curves in **screen-saver-2.html**

 ### IV-H. Alternative Inputs
+- You should use customized control buttons (Play/Pause) like we did in the AV HW, and add Bulma styles to them:
+  - don't use the built in `<audio>` element for controls
 - Web Cam
   - https://github.com/tonethar/IGME-330-Master/blob/master/notes/demo-web-audio-6.md
 - Teachable Machine (web cam and/or microphone)